English 1010: Composition I Online

 All of the information that appears within this document will be more clear when you access the Blackboard site, where you will also find more specific directions, resources, and assignment information.

-The Bedford Guide for College Writers, 11th edition, with Reader, Research Manual, and Handbookby X. J. Kennedy and others.
+The Bedford Guide for College Writers, 12th edition, with Reader, Research Manual, and Handbook by X. J. Kennedy and others.
+Inclusive Access through the CCRI bookstore has been enabled for this e-book, which comes with Achieve, the publisher's online platform.

 1. Read assigned sections of the course text.
 These assignments are listed on our Bb site.

 2. Complete essays, homework, and tests based on the timeline provided on our Bb website.
-At that site, I provide you with specific details about the assignments themselves and how to submit them, such as emailing essays to me as an attachment to my email@example.com.
+At that site, I provide you with specific details about the assignments themselves and how to submit them.
 If at any time, you are unsure about your computer skills, please contact me and I will either direct you to a specific resource at the site or find the information you need.
 You do not need to be a computer geek to take this course!
 Remember the computer is just a tool, like pen and paper, so don’t let it inhibit your performance in this course.
 However, you will need to be sure that your computer is ready for this course, so check out the following information:

 Check to see if your computer is Blackboard ready.
 This link will analyze your computer and let you know if it has the appropriate software and settings for Blackboard 9.1.

 You will need MS Office, specifically MS Word, to submit written work.
 As a CCRI student, you have Office 365 as part of your email, and that provides access to Office products, such as MS Word, PowerPoint, and Excel.
-You can read more about it here: O365 download information (Download directions for O365.)
+You can read more about it here: O365 download information.

 Consider downloading Dropbox, an easy way to transfer files.

 I will let you know if you need any particular software to view videos in this course.
 Have a “Plan B” in case you encounter a technology glitch.
-Technology problems are not an excuse for late assignments or incomplete work.
-Make sure that you have a back-up plan should you encounter computer issues (like lack of an internet connection).
+Technology problems are NOT an excuse for late assignments or incomplete work.
+Do not wait until the last minute to acess/start an assignment AND have a back-up plan should you encounter computer issues (like lack of an internet connection).
 Will you be able to go to a friend’s house, a computer lab on campus, a public library, and so on?

-3. Check the Bb site on a weekly basis for announcements and updates that will be posted to the Main Discussion Board.
-Here you can ask questions about course assignments, Bb functions or problems, or general course information.
+3. Check the Bb site on a weekly basis for updates that will be made to the Announcement area.
+Note that any item I put in an Announcement appears in Bb and is sent to your CCRI email address.
+You can also ask me or the class questions about course assignments, Bb functions or problems, or general course information in the Main Discussion forum.
 (During the summer session, you should check the site almost daily.)

-4. Contribute to the Graded Discussion Board, which is our virtual classroom, about writing-related topics that I will post.
+4. Contribute to the Graded Discussion Forum, which is our virtual classroom, about writing-related topics that I will post.
 (Bb automatically keeps track of student visits.)
-Submitting homework, essays, and quizzes–is not enough.
+Submitting homework, essays, and tests–is not enough.
 You need to be part of this course.
-You need to make your voice heard on the Graded Discussion Board.
+You need to make your voice heard on the Graded Discussion Forum and share it with your peers.
 Doing so factors into your participation grade.

 5. Demonstrate appropriate online etiquette.
 From your own online experiences, you may have already discovered that people don’t always communicate the same way they do in a face-to-face environment.
 For example, they may email or post items that are inappropriate (i.e., rude) in content or tone.
 My basic advice is to think before you write when you email or post to our discussion board.

 6. CCRI email is the official manner in which I will communicate with you.
 Therefore, be sure to check your CCRI email frequently.
-If you prefer, you may have your CCRI email forwarded to an email address that you do check frequently.
-(Keep in mind that I will reply to any email you send me, regardless of what email address you have used, but I will not generate email to that address.)
+I will reply to any email you send me, regardless of what email address you have used, but I will not generate email to that address.
 If you are concerned about your email getting lost in cyberspace, you can request a “read receipt” from your email program so that you will know that I have at least received it.

 1. Your final grade in the course will be based on the results of the following: